elambova/MovieApp/README.md

 - **getDataTv(id)** - return data for tv (tv show) with this id
 - **getDataPerson(id)** - return data for person with this id
 - **getDataSeason(tvId, seasonNumber)** - return data for season from tv (tv shows) with this id and this season number
-- **getDataEpisode(tvId, seasonNumber)** - return data for episode from season in tv (tv shows) with this id, season number and episode number
+- **getDataEpisode(tvId, seasonNumber, episodeNumber)** - return data for episode from season in tv (tv shows) with this id, season number and episode number

 ### Server

 Server is Express.
-To connect to API has used `node-fetch` module, who make request to The Movie Database API..
+To connect to API has used `node-fetch` module, who make request to The Movie Database API.

 ### React